douglasgreen/pagemaker/dev/doc/oop.md

 The should avoid specifying setters so that either setters or a constructor can build the data more flexibly.

 Setters can be provided on the abstract class that implements the interface.

+## Abstract classes

+## Access modifiers

+### Why shouldn't I use private members?

+Access modifiers determine the visibility and accessibility of class members.
+By using `protected` or `public` access modifiers, a class ensures that its members can be overridden by subclasses.
+This provides flexibility and allows for the extension of class functionality without modifying the original class.

+## Methods

+### How should I break down methods in a class?

+When functions are monolithic or too large, they become difficult to override or extend.
+By breaking functions into smaller, more modular pieces, subclasses can selectively override specific parts of a function without having to rewrite the entire function.
+This modular approach promotes code reusability and maintainability.

+### Why shouldn't I use mutable static properties?

+Mutable static properties can introduce unexpected behaviors in a program, especially when multiple instances of a class are involved.
+By ensuring that static properties are immutable, a class can maintain consistent behavior across all instances.
+This reduces the risk of side effects and makes the class more predictable.

+### Why shouldn't I store objects in a PHP session?

+Storing objects in sessions can lead to potential issues.
+For instance, serialized objects might become outdated if the class definition changes, leading to deserialization errors.
+Moreover, storing large objects in sessions can consume significant memory.
+A well-behaved class avoids session storage, ensuring that instances are created and managed appropriately without relying on session persistence.

+### Striking a balance between specific type-checking of inputs and allowing flexibility in inputs

+While it's essential to ensure that inputs to a function or method are of the expected type, being overly strict can limit flexibility.
+A well-behaved class finds a balance by implementing specific type-checking where necessary but also allowing for flexible inputs where appropriate.
+This ensures that the class remains robust while also being adaptable to different use cases.

+### Ensuring ease of setup for the class

+A class should be designed in a way that makes it easy to instantiate and use.
+This includes providing clear documentation, intuitive constructors, and default values where necessary.
+An easy-to-setup class reduces the learning curve for developers and promotes its adoption in various projects.

 ## Interfaces vs. abstact classes